pimutils/vdirsyncer/docs/supported.rst

 Supported servers
 =================

-vdirsyncer is currently regularly and automatically tested against the latest versions of Radicale and ownCloud.
-In principle, vdirsyncer is supposed to run correctly with any remotely popular CalDAV or CardDAV server.
+CalDAV and CardDAV servers not listed here may work anyway.

 Radicale
 --------

-Vdirsyncer is tested against the git version and the latest PyPI release of Radicale.
-Versions ``<= 0.7`` have substantial deficiencies, and using them is neither supported nor encouraged.
+Vdirsyncer is continuously tested against the git version and the latest PyPI release of Radicale_.
+Versions ``< 0.9`` have substantial deficiencies, and using them is neither supported nor encouraged.

 - Radicale doesn't `support time ranges in the calendar-query of CalDAV
   <https://github.com/Kozea/Radicale/issues/146>`_, so setting ``start_date``